rikutakei/blog_source/content/post/vim/vim_post_part1.md

 So now we can see that by typing `:q`, we are telling Vim to quit --  but what does the `!` mark do?

 The `!` mark tells Vim to ***force*** the command to be executed.
-In other words, it tells Vim to quit out even if it has some errors or warnings along the way -- for example, a warning to the user that there is an unsaved changes in the file.
+In other words, it tells Vim to quit out even if it has some errors or warnings along the way -- for example, a warning to the user that there are unsaved changes in the file.

-So, taken together, we see that by typing `:q!`, we are telling Vim to force quit out of Vim, without saving any changes made to the file.
+So, taken together, we see that by typing `:q!`, we are telling Vim to force quit out of Vim without saving any changes made to the file.
 Obviously, you can save the file first by typing `:w` and then `:q` (or `:wq` to save and quit in a single command).

 *(Don't forget to press `enter` after each command!)*